Tamas-Gavlider/2410-hackhaton-team5/README.md

 - Python - The programming language used for the project.
 - Django - The web framework used to build the application.
 - PostgreSQL - The database used to store job application data, user information, and other relevant data for the application.
+- JavaScript - to implement interactive charts on the dashboard for visualizing job application data.
 - GitHub - Web-based platform for version control and collaboration on software projects.
 - VSCode - Free and highly extensible source code editor with built-in features for editing, debugging, and version control integration.
 It supports various programming languages and is available for multiple platforms.
 - Balsamiq- Used to create wireframes.
 - Google Fonts - Library of free and open-source web fonts.
 - Heroku - Used to deploy the project for hosting and managing the live application.
+- Favicon.io - To create Favicon

 ### Deployment & Local Development